Lockup in child after fork

 I'm also attaching gdb backtrace of locked up child.
 It can be seen that we're stuck in NTPL's low-level lock that protects timer thread condition variable.
 So it looks like I'm doing fork at 'right' time, when this condition is being signaled in parent.

 P.S.
 I'm categorizing it as core even though I can reproduce this only via PTY.spawn, 'cause pty.c looks very much innocent.

-Updated by alk (Aliaksey Kandratsenka) about 9 years ago
+Updated by alk (Aliaksey Kandratsenka) over 9 years ago

 ruby_1_8_7@27173 and ruby_1_8@27224 still hang.